Ravikiran27/AI-Powered-Bilingual-Menu-Translation-System/GITHUB_SETUP.md

 ### Option B: Manual Setup via GitHub Web

 1. Go to https://github.com/new
-2. Repository name: `bilingual-menu-translation`
+2. Repository name: `AI-Powered-Bilingual-Menu-Translation-System`
-3. Description: "AI-powered bilingual menu translation for English to Hindi and Kannada"
+3. Description: "AI-powered bilingual menu translation for English to Hindi and Kannada with domain-specific fine-tuning"
 4. Visibility: Public
 5. **DO NOT** initialize with README, .gitignore, or license (we already have these)
 6. Click "Create repository"